Vesuvius plc: History

 The company was founded by Isaac Cookson in 1704 as a collection of metal and glass businesses on Tyneside.
-In 1851 the Company diversified into lead manufacturing.
-In 1924 it merged with Lock Lancaster and W.W. & R. Johnson & Sons to form Associated Lead Manufacturers.
-It was first listed on the London Stock Exchange in 1930.
-In 1966 it was renamed Lead Industries Group and in 1979 it acquired the A.J.
+In 1851, the company diversified into lead manufacturing.
+In 1924, it merged with Lock Lancaster and W.W. & R. Johnson & Sons to form Associated Lead Manufacturers.
+During 1930, the firm was first listed on the London Stock Exchange.
+In 1966, Associated Lead Manufacturers was renamed Lead Industries Group.
+In 1977, it re-acquired the one-time largest antimony smelter in the world, based in Laredo, Texas.
+Two years later, the company acquired the A.J.
 Oster Company, a non-ferrous metal producer.
-In 1982 it changed its name again to Cookson Group (reflecting the name of the company's founder) and in 1987 it bought the Vesuvius Crucible Company, a ceramics supplier.